ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 - or not at all contained in the message body.

 The resource is specified by the effective
-Request-URI and any cache-validator contained in the message.
+Request-URI and any validator (see Section 7.2 of [RFC7231]) contained in the message.

 For example, in a response to a HEAD request, the digest is calculated using  the representation data that would have been enclosed in the payload body